davidly/ic/README.md

 Useful for converting from one format to another (e.g. heic to jpg) or creating a lower-resolution version of an image.
 The app copies no EXIF data like GPS data to the output image.
 The app also creates simple collages of images.

+To build on Windows:

+    Using a Visual Studio x64 Native Tools Command Prompt window, run m.bat

 usage: ic input /o:output

     Image Convert